top of page

 47x35 inches each, a set of 3

 This work was created after I moved to the U.S., where the humidity and weather differ greatly from my hometown, Hong Kong.
-I live in a neighbourhood called Butterfly Valley, where moths frequently appear as uninvited guests.
+I used to live in a neighborhood called Butterfly Valley, where moths often appeared as uninvited guests.
 In folklore, moths are believed to carry the spirits of ancestors returning to visit their homes.
+One night, after opening a family album of grandma's old photographs before bed, I encountered a moth flickering its wings in the dark.
+Some say, "the light brings you home," but I wonder—could it be the home that brings you light?

-I sculpt a moth from rice and color it with fungi by controlling temperature and humidity to mirror the environment of Hong Kong.
-The fungi growing on fresh rice reflects the passage of time and evokes a sense of longing.
+I sculpt a moth from rice and allow it to be colored by fungi through an indirect and invisible process that mirrors the temperature and humidity of Hong Kong’s climate.
+The fungi growing on the fresh rice marks the passage of time and evokes a quiet sense of longing and dilapidated memory.
 When I return home, will it still feel the same?
 Will the moth still linger by my summer window?

 Exhibition and commission work with WMA: